New trial granted to man who exposed himself with boy nearby

 The state Court of Appeals granted the new trial to Neil Wayne Hoyle after finding the jury should have received special instructions on what it means for a victim to be in the presence of someone who exposes himself.

-Hoyle was convicted in 2016 on misdemeanor and felony indecent exposure counts after authorities in Hickory say he exposed himself to the mother while she stood near his car.
+Hoyle was convicted of misdemeanor and felony indecent exposure counts after authorities in Hickory say he exposed himself in 2016 to the mother while she stood near his car.
 The felony count was based on the 4-year-old, who was playing 14 feet (4 meters) away.

 Hoyle argued there wasn't enough evidence to support the felony charge and the court didn't give the jury special instructions.

-Note: This story has been corrected to reflect that court documents say the offense, rather than the conviction, happened in 2016.